 What shapes insurgents’ use of electoral violence?

 Competitive elections are essential to establishing the political legitimacy of democratizing regimes.
 Recognizing the symbolic value of voter participation, we argue that armed actors who lack institutional power try to undermine the state’s mandate through electoral violence.
 We study the logic of such violence, focusing on the crucial balance between disrupting elections and minimizing harm to potential supporters of the rebellion.
 We theorize when and where insurgents attack around elections.
 To test the observable implications of our theory, we perform a quantitative assessment of insurgent electoral violence in Afghanistan.
 This assessment incorporates novel geo-referenced data on polling stations, data on the ethnic composition and locations of villages, and newly declassified micro-data on insurgent activity.
 Our results show that insurgents significantly increase the intensity of violence on election days during the hours before (and as) voting centers open, but harm relatively fewer civilians than non-election periods.
 Insurgents also deploy improvised explosive devices along roads connecting voters and polling stations, but rarely bomb these roads multiple times.
 We instrument for the timing and spatial distribution of attacks using early morning wind conditions and nighttime cloud cover and show that insurgent electoral violence effectively undermines voter participation.
 Our results provide important insights for safeguarding at-risk elections in emerging democracies.
-(Condra et al., forthcoming)
+(Condra et al., 2018 (AER))